 - Nimrod Hot Springs: This hot spring is located right off the interstate east of Missoula.
 It’s an easy stop if you’re on your way through.
 However, if you want a peaceful setting without traffic noise you might want to choose a different hot spring destination.

-- Gigantic warm springs: This large warm spring is partially developed and is an option for warmer spring or summer days.
-It is located away from most other Montana attractions near Lewiston.
+- Gigantic Warm Springs: This large warm spring is partially developed and is an option for warmer spring or summer days.
+It’s located away from most other Montana attractions near Lewiston.
 It claims to be one of the biggest warm springs in the US, so if you’re in the area stop by and take a dip.

-- Landusky plunge: This is another large warm spring spot for the summer months.
-It is located way off the beaten path near Malta, MT.
+- Landusky Plunge: This is another large warm spring spot for the summer months.
+It’s located way off the beaten path near Malta, MT.
 Malta has an Amtrak train station, so if you are taking the train this might be a fun stop.

 FAQs About the Best Hot Springs in Montana

-Answers to some commonly asked questions about visiting the hot springs in Montana.
+Read on for answers to some commonly asked questions about visiting hot springs in Montana.

 From the list above, you probably noticed that most destinations are family-friendly and low-key.
-Whether you are looking for an all-inclusive resort experience or a more rustic natural setting, there is definitely a hot spring that will fit your needs and give you a big dose of restorative mineral water.
+Whether you are looking for an all-inclusive resort experience or a more rustic natural setting, there’s definitely a hot spring that will fit your needs and give you a big dose of restorative mineral water.

 I hope this post has helped you plan your trip to the hot springs in Montana.
-It is just one of many great outdoor-style adventures to enjoy in this beautiful state.
+It’s just one of many great outdoor-style adventures to enjoy in this beautiful state.
 I’m always looking for the next hot spring to explore in my home state (and nearby).
 Relax and enjoy!